-We mainly use OLS estimators and in order to avoid relying on subjective views and encourage the use of objective views, we use a 'general-to-specific' method.
+BMI mainly uses OLS estimators and, in order to avoid relying on subjective views and encourage the use of objective views, BMI uses a 'general-to-specific' method.
 BMI mainly uses a linear model, but simple non-linear models, such as the log-linear model, are used when necessary.
 During periods of 'industry shock', for example poor weather conditions impeding agricultural output, dummy variables are used to determine the level of impact.